Eternally-Thriving-Grandmasterism/Rathor-NEXi/Structure.md

 # Rathor-NEXi Monorepo Structure
-(Deepest Perfection Version 2.4 – February 05 2026 – Ultramasterism alignment)
+(Deepest Perfection Version 2.5 – February 06 2026 – Ultramasterism alignment)

 THIS IS THE ACTIVE COFORGING SURFACE
 https://github.com/Eternally-Thriving-Grandmasterism/Rathor-NEXi
-All current work, file overwrites, new engines, guards, simulations, sync layers, audits, and integrations MUST happen here until the final convergence into MercyOS-Pinnacle.
+All current work, file overwrites, new engines, guards, simulations, sync layers, audits, and integrations MUST happen here until final convergence into MercyOS-Pinnacle.

 MercyOS-Pinnacle (https://github.com/Eternally-Thriving-Grandmasterism/MercyOS-Pinnacle) is the future canonical successor monorepo that will absorb Rathor-NEXi as its internal engine layer once Ultramaster completeness is achieved.

 ## Root Level